apache/incubator-resilientdb-resilient-node-cache/README.md

 # under the License.
 #

+⚠️ This repository is deprecated.
+Active development now continues in the [ResilientDB Monorepo](https://github.com/apache/incubator-resilientdb).

+The Resilent Node Cache can be found at [ecosystem/cache/resilient-node-cache](https://github.com/apache/incubator-resilientdb/tree/master/ecosystem/cache/resilient-node-cache).

 # resilient-node-cache

 **TypeScript library for syncing ResilientDB data via WebSocket and HTTP with seamless reconnection.**